 - Brown Marabou

-Once you have your tying kit and supplies ready, you can follow the instructions below for this pattern.
+Once you have your tying kit and supplies ready, follow the Woolly Bugger fly tying instructions below for this pattern.
 These instructions will teach you how to tie a brown Woolly Bugger, but you can always substitute different colors of marabou and chenille.
-Olive green and black are two examples of other colors that are commonly used when tying this pattern.
+Olive green and black are examples of other colors commonly used when tying this pattern.

 You are now ready to tie one of the most popular fly tying patterns for trout in six simple steps.
 Start by securing your size 4 hook in your fly tying vise, and then follow the directions to tie a Woolly Bugger.